ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth-flow.md

 In this lab you will learn how to:

 - Setup a pipeline on an observable.
-- Setup the authentication flow
+- Setup the authentication flow.

 ## Hook up the Login